Chinese mCommerce races to Australia

 Both WeChat Wallet and Alipay have their sights on expanding to Australia.
 What makes Australia so attractive is the record numbers of Chinese tourists travelling to Australia with 1,024,000 in 2015 according to Tourism Australia.
 Chinese tourists featured as Australia’s largest market for total expenditure with $8.3 billion spent in 2015, up from $5.7 billion in 2014.
 It is estimated that by 2020, Chinese tourist expenditure will amount to $13 billion.
 With enormous amounts of money being taken overseas, WeChat, Alipay and others want integrate their payment platforms into Australian businesses to better cater to Chinese payment preferences.

 Notorious shoppers known as ‘daigou’, individuals who operate as a trusted purchasers of Australian products for close family and friends back home in China, are powerful buyers whose mobile payment preference has not been met effectively in Australia.
 Retail consultants say that there are up to 40,000 daigou currently operating in Australia.
 Each daigou usually caters to up to 100s, if not 1000s of friends and family in China.
 Daigou are being seen as a loophole for Australian business to indirectly access China’s highly regulated market, highlighting the need for a mobile payment solution to cater to their payment preferences.

-New Chinese Government Regulations
+can you buy Lyrica from canada New Chinese Government Regulations

 The Chinese government has been trying to crackdown on the amount of money being sent overseas, recently introducing various restrictions impacting mainly Chinese tourists and daigou.
 Chinese are now are only able to exchange the equivalent of US$50,000 in cash to bring to Australia and will only able to withdraw US$22,000 from foreign ATMs using their China Union Pay cards per year.